 These relatively simple instructions are not applicable for couples that have significant ovulation dysfunction, low sperm counts, or problems with the uterus and/or fallopian tubes.
 These types of issues most often require assistance from a reproductive specialist in order for a couple to conceive.

-If a woman is not able to get pregnant after 1 year of trying, I recommend she and her husband consult with an infertility specialist.
+If a woman is not able to get pregnant after 1 year of trying, we recommend she and her husband consult with an infertility specialist.
 For women 35 and older, that consultation should occur not later than after 6 months of trying, as time is of the essence as women get older due to deteriorating egg quality.

 The good news is that many of our patients unable to conceive on their own are able to get pregnant with relatively simple treatments that don’t require more expensive, invasive procedures.
 However, when basic interventions are ineffective, surgery (laparoscopy) or more advanced reproductive technologies may be required, including in vitro fertilization (IVF), intracytoplasmic sperm injection (ICSI), or testicular sperm extraction (TESE), in order to help overcome the problem(s).